mesosphere/dcos-docs-site/pages/1.11/installing/production/patching/index.md

 ## <a name="agents"></a>DC/OS Agents

-**Important:** When patching agent nodes, there is a 5 minute timeout for the agent to respond to health check pings from the mesos-masters before it is considered lost and its tasks are given up for dead.
+**Note:** When patching agent nodes, there is a five minute timeout for the agent to respond to health check pings from the mesos-masters before the agent nodes and task expires.
 On all DC/OS agents:

 1. Navigate to the `/opt/mesosphere/lib` directory and delete this library file.
 Deleting this file will prevent conflicts.